Best Gardening Gloves

 The Amazing Stuff for You Grippy Gloves are comfortable, protective, and durable.
 These gloves fit and feel great.
 The elastic back and band make this glove feel like a sock for your hand.
 The protective latex layer is flexible and holds up well against dirt and thorns.
 This product also allows for dexterity and makes it easy to pick up small seeds.

 The Amazing Stuff for You Grippy Gloves were among the least breathable gloves we tested.
-If you are looking to spend long days in the garden, these gloves might become uncomfortable after just about 30 minutes or so.
-That being said, the poor breathability is hardly noticeable if you don't plan on wearing them for extended periods.
+If you are looking to spend long days in the garden, these gloves might become uncomfortable after 30 minutes or so.
+That being said, their poor breathability is hardly noticeable if you don't plan on wearing them for extended periods.

-The FZTEY Thorn Proof glove is a great glove in both the garden and in any workshop.
+The FZTEY Thorn Proof glove is great in both the garden and in any workshop.
 These gloves have a comfortable worn-in feel almost right out of the box, and offer a versatile range of capabilities.
-Although they make an excellent garden glove, they also are good general work gloves and can be used for anything from handling splintering wood to re-potting a delicate prickly plant.
+Although they make an excellent garden glove, they also are good general work gloves and can be used for anything from handling splintering wood to repotting a delicate prickly plant.

 The G and F 1852-3 glove is simple and is 100% cotton.
-These gloves come with PVC dots for grip, and fun colorful designs for style.
+These gloves come with PVC dots for grip and fun, colorful designs for style.
 We saw that the PVC dots on this product work incredibly well and make it easy to pick up tiny seeds or grains of rice.
-We also discovered that they are easy to wear for long periods and have great breathability.
-This pair is easy to throw on for quick garden work and comes with three different pairs, each with a different color and design.
+We also discovered that they are easy to wear for long periods and have excellent breathability.
+This model is easy to throw on for quick garden work and comes in a set of three, each with a different color and design.

 We enjoyed the OZERO Leather Work Gloves in both the garden and in the shop.
 The leather feels nice against your skin and has a slightly waterproof finish to help repel water.
 The leather did a great job of protecting our hands against thorns and cactus spikes and even kept our fingers warm.
-These gloves are also the most affordable leather gloves per pair that we tested.
+These are also the most affordable leather gloves per pair that we tested.
 Since they are so similar to some of the other leather gloves, they are a great deal.
-If you are looking for a glove you can use to handle cactuses, pick blackberries, or splintering wood, this product is a great option.
+If you are looking for a glove you can wear while picking blackberries or handling cactuses, these are a great option.

 While watering the garden, the OZERO Leather Work Gloves happened to get wet enough to soak through the cowhide.
 After removing the glove, we found that it had left yellow stains on our hands, and on the following day, we noticed the glove had shrunk a little.
 Our tests on these gloves reinforced that they bleed yellow and shrink when they get wet.
 We also found that they are not a dexterous glove and are not good at working with small delicate things.